-EngineShutdown Description Value Enable Process all hastop commands.
+EngineShutdown Value Description Enable Process all hastop commands.
 This is the default behavior.
 Disable Reject all hastop commands.
-DisableClusStop Do not process the hastop -all command; process all other hastop commands PromptClusStop Prompt for user confirmation before you run the hastop -all command; process all other hastop commands.
+DisableClusStop Do not process the hastop -all command; process all other hastop commands.
+PromptClusStop Prompt for user confirmation before you run the hastop -all command; process all other hastop commands.
 PromptLocal Prompt for user confirmation before you run the hastop -local command; process all other hastop commands except hastop -sys command.
+PromptAlways Prompt for user confirmation before you run any hastop command.